sidharrth2002/LaBo/report/main.typ

 == Experimental Infrastructure

 All experiments were run on a single NVIDIA L40S GPU in the Department of Computer Science's GPU server, while Weights and Biases is used for experimental tracking #cite(<wandb>).
-We run all few-shot models for a maximum of 5000 epochs, while restricting fully supervised models to 1500 epochs #footnote[tuned to prevent overfitting where the training accuracy can quickly hit 100% due to under-parametrisation].
-To tackle the cold start issue for noisy gate parameters, we allow a 500 epoch warm start, where the only trainable parameters are the gate.
+We run all few-shot models for a maximum of 5000 epochs and run tests based on the best validation performance #footnote[tuned to prevent overfitting where the training accuracy can quickly hit 100% due to under-parametrisation].
+To tackle the cold start issue for noisy gate parameters under few-shot scenarios, a 500 epoch warm start is allowed, where the only trainable parameters are the gate.

 = Results

+== Loss Ablation

+Primary hyperparameter tuning is done on HAM10000, with the best configurations immediately ported over to COVID-QU-Ex.

+#figure(
+  caption: [Shot-by-Shot Results],
+  table(
+    columns: 7,
+    align: (left, center, center, center, center, center, center, center, center, center, center, center, center),
+    stroke: none,
+    toprule,
+    table.header(
+      [*Variation*],
+      table.cell(colspan: 6, align: center)[*Validation Accuracy*],
+    ),
+    midrule,
+    [MoE],
+    [0.314], [0.464], [0.248], [*0.439*], [0.464], [*0.792*],
+    [$"MoE"_"entropy"$ ($lambda = 0.2$)],
+    [*0.482*], [*0.494*], [0.248], [0.346], [*0.539*], [0.786],
+    botrule
+  )
+)

+The use of our gating entropy loss provides performance boosts in three of five shots, representative of its utility in stabilising gate estimates, and discouraging the gating network from collapsing too early to a single expert.
+The weighting $lambda_"entropy"$ for the entropy loss component is set at 0.2, to avoid saturating the loss computation.

 == Fully Supervised Baselines